gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 There must have been more stairs, but I do not remember them.
 Small things fluttered around us, just outside the lantern's light, drawn by the smell of the blood dripping from my leg.
-I remember a crab-clawed beetle as big as my hand scurrying across the stones in front of us.
+I remember a crab-clawed beetle as big as my hand scurrying across the stones.
 For a moment, I thought it was the *iyemnelili* again.
 I struggled weakly in the Karabandi's arms, trying to get my spear up, but the effort was too much for me.

 Somehow we were back in the chamber with the stone warts on the floor.
 The Karabandi set me down next to the pool and pulled off my remaining boot before